d-fine/Dataland/.github/PULL_REQUEST_TEMPLATE/manual_maintenance.md

 - [ ] The PR actually implements what is described above
 - [ ] Documentation is updated as required
 - [ ] The automated deployment is updated if required
-- [ ] The new version is deployed with fake data to the dev server "dev1" using this branch
+- [ ] The new version is deployed to the dev server "dev1" using this branch
-  - [ ] Run with setting `Use real data` turned off and `Reset non-user related Docker Volumes & Re-populate` turned on
+  - [ ] Run with setting `Reset non-user related Docker Volumes & Re-populate` turned on
   - [ ] It's verified that this version actually is the one deployed (check gitinfo for branch name and commit id!)
   - [ ] It's verified that the CD run is green
   - [ ] It's verified that everything seems to be working fine by manually using the website
   - [ ] All implemented Social Logins have been tested manually in the UI
   - [ ] Go to the swagger-UI, authorize, run a "GET" request to the companies endpoint and assure that your authorization has worked by assuring that you get a 200 response
-- [ ] The new version is deployed with real data to a dev server using this branch
-  - [ ] Run with both settings `Reset non-user related Docker Volumes & Re-populate` and `Use real data` turned on
-  - [ ] It's verified that the CD run is green
 - [ ] If any work on the UI is to be merged, those changes were also documented in the Figma
 - [ ] The local Dev stack still works: execute `startDevelopmentStack.sh` and execute `npm run testpipeline` and `npm run testcomponent` in dataland-frontend